noahdavis05/Booking/README.md

 # Django Booking App

 Welcome to my Django Booking App!
 This project has been in continuous development as I enhance its features and usability.
-It's designed to provide a seamless booking experience for businesses and their customers.
+It's an app designed to allow any business or person to create a booking system easily and quickly, hosted on this site at no cost to them.

 ## Overview